Pushpa-C-30/Loan-Approval-Prediction/README.md

 ## 📄 License

-This project is intended for educational purposes.
+This project is open-sourse and available under the MIT License.

+© 2026 Hearthline.
+Designed & Developed by Pushpa C.